Spoiler alert…

 Physical Characteristics

-Mentioned, the Balinese are medium-sized cats that typically weigh from 5 to 10 pounds, and usually have muscular bodies with a head that is shaped like a long, tapered wedge or triangle.
-Balinese ears are also noticeably large with a point at the tip, and traditional Balinese will only have blue eyes.
-Breeders also say that Balinese have almond-shaped eyes but we here at IndulgeYourPet always wonder what breeders mean by this because they look pretty round to us.
+The Balinese cat breed is essentially indistinguishable from the Siamese cat breed, except for its coat length, as Balinese cats are long-haired.
+As we’ve already mentioned, the Balinese are medium-sized cats that typically weigh 5 to 10 pounds and usually have muscular bodies with a head shaped like a long, tapered wedge or triangle.
+Balinese ears are also noticeably large, with a point at the tip, and traditional Balinese will only have blue eyes.
+Breeders also say that Balinese have almond-shaped eyes, but we here at IndulgeYourPet always wonder what breeders mean by this because they look pretty round to us.

 Built for speed and agility…

-The Balinese cats back legs will be higher than their front, and their legs will be long and slim.
-They’ll also contain all of the traits of a traditional Siamese cat when it comes to their paws which are dainty and oval-shaped, with a long and tapered tail as well.
+The Balinese cat’s back legs will be higher than their front, and their legs will be long and slim.
+They’ll also contain all of the traits of a traditional Siamese cat with their dainty and oval-shaped paws with a long and tapered tail.
+The coat of a Balinese cat will also be very similar to that of a Siamese cat, which is very silky, but only now, this fur will be much longer.
+It should be noted that the Balinese cats are considered hypoallergenic cats.

 Their coats…